JiwaFinancials/RosedaleCustomerPortal/README.md

 ```
 And it should show the output from that screen:
 ![image](https://github.com/user-attachments/assets/98683857-679e-403b-b9b3-5ccf0e061ac2)
-Press CTRL-AD to exit the screen and leave it running.
+Press CTRL-AD to exit the screen and leave the web app running.
-If you wanted to stop the screen, press CTRL-C when connected and then type exit to end the screen session.
+If you wanted to stop the screen and the web app, press CTRL-C when connected and then type exit to end the screen session.

 ##### Configure Crontab
 Now edit the crontab with the command: